kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Add a new spec field to the PolicyServer CRD, `spec.allowedContextAwareCalls`.
 Optional.
 Array of strings.
 Contains a list of context-aware host-call API calls allowed in the policy-server Deployment.
 Gets validated against a known valid list of context aware calls.
+Defaults to allowing all calls with `[all]`, which is backwards-compatible with users' PolicyServers.
+The namespaced policies get mapped to our `default-namespaced-policies` PolicyServer, so they will not get permissions to all capabilities.

 The new `spec.allowedContextAwareCalls` accepts as element an entry `all`.
 If that's the case, it should be the only element.
 If provided, all context-aware